LUZAmaxxp/SafeDetect/docs/testing_guide.md

 ## 🧪 Testing Overview

-This guide covers testing strategies for all components of the SafeDetect system, including unit tests, integration tests, performance tests, and user acceptance tests.
+This guide covers testing strategies for all components of the SafeDetect system with Kafka integration, including unit tests, integration tests, performance tests, and user acceptance tests.

 ## 📋 Test Categories